TheLuXoR/calendar-week-card/README.md

   - calendar.family
   - calendar.work
 ```
-currently I set it up to work as a panel dashboard

 - `title` (optional): Override the header text.
 - `entities` (optional): Explicit list of calendar entities.
 When omitted, all available calendars are shown.